fernandoacorreia/blog/content/posts/learning-golang-part-17.md

 # Sprintf

 The `Sprintf` method returns a formatted string.
-It interpolates a list of values according to the format specifier (the first arguments).
+It interpolates a list of values according to the format specifier (the first argument).
 It supports the same formatting verbs and modifiers as the [Printf](/posts/learning-golang-part-16/) method.

 For example: